appscode/blog/content/post/filter-panopticon-metrics-by-ns/index.md

 Cons:
 - Metrics for target resources from all the namespaces are available to Panopticon.
 It might be possible for Prometheus to scrape all the metrics for misconfiguration.
+- If users want to collect metrics from a newly created namespace or don't want to collect metrics from a namespace anymore, users need to update the existing Service Monitor relabeling config every time.

 ## Support